 But even then, wouldn’t it help you to focus your attention on the specific problem that needs solution ideas?
 And wouldn’t it help you to review the same information as others in the group?

 Think about the very best classroom discussions you had in high school or college – and all the collective research (reading, exercises) that went into them.
+Good ideas pop when a dozen alert people have all read the same material, reviewed the same data.

 Brainstorming Meeting Agenda – Research and Questions